LEA Grating Acuity Test

 • The threshold distance is defined when at least three out of five presentations lead to the correct response at that distance.
 Children may not tolerate five measurements, so we often have to be happy with 2-3 measurements, especially if they are at nearly the same distance.

-Nomogram I. Grating acuity (cpd) at different distances.
+Nomogram I. Grating acuity (cpd) at different distances, measured with metric tape measure.

 The size of the stimulus is given in the nomogram II.